France–Spain relations: Between World War and Cold War, 1945–1949

 The border between France and Spain was closed indefinitely on 1 March 1946, following the execution of the Communist guerrilla Cristino García in Spain.
 The Franco government criticized the action, commenting that many refugees from France had used the same border to escape to safety in Spain during the war.
 Several days after the border closing, France issued a diplomatic note with the United States and Britain calling for the formation of a new provisional government in Madrid.
 Additionally, Spain's formerly close relationship with Italy and Nazi Germany led to suspicion and accusations.
 Some Nazis and French collaborators fled to Francoist Spain following the end of the war, most notably Pierre Laval, who was turned over to the Allies in July 1945.
 One French report claimed that 100,000 Nazis and collaborators were sheltered in Spain.
 The Soviet Union declared there were 200,000 Nazis in the country and that Franco was manufacturing nuclear weapons and intended to invade France in 1946.

 The Franco regime during the Cold War, 1949–1975

 With the advent of the Cold War, relations gradually improved.
 The Pyrenean border was re-opened again in February 1948.
 Several months later France (along with Britain) signed a commercial agreement with the Franco government.
 Relations further improved in 1950 when the French government, concerned about international subversion, forced the Spanish Communist Party to leave France.

 Franco-Spanish relations would become more tense with the rise to power of Charles de Gaulle, especially when the rebel French general Raoul Salan found sanctuary among Falangists in Spain for six months in 1960–61.
 Nevertheless, some commercial relations were done, the French finance minister visited Madrid in April 1963 to conclude a new commercial treaty.
-Nevertheless, it is undoubted that the aggressive rhetoric that both Franco and de Gaulle used against each other did not improve the relationship between the countries.